 The organic certification

-The world of organic labels can be complex and confusing.
+The world of organic certification can be complex and confusing.
 Between national, international, and regional certification, there are sometimes more and sometimes fewer differences.
 In this blog article, we want to explain which certification we use for some of our fruits.
 All our fields are either already certified or in the process of conversion and are managed with ecological, even regenerative measures.

 Raupe 22 spp.
 CDJ (1)

-The EU Organic Label Guidelines
+The EU Organic Certification Guidelines

 1. Crop Production